 Most chemical compounds used as pesticides are hard, waxy, or oily materials that are unsatisfactory by themselves for application.
-These compounds (the "active ingredients" as they are called) are dissolved or mixed with other ingredients (the "active or inert ingredients" stated on the pesticide label) to make them miscible in water or otherwise suitable for application.
+These compounds (the "active ingredients" as they are called) are dissolved or mixed with other ingredients (the "inactive or inert ingredients" stated on the pesticide label) to make them miscible in water or otherwise suitable for application.
 These mixtures, called formulations, are made in different forms for use in different types of application equipment and different purposes.
 Some formulations generally used in the control of pests are:

-DUSTS (d)-dry powders intended for use without mixing with water.
+DUSTS (D) - dry powders intended for use without mixing with water.
 Dusts are somewhat more expensive than wettable powders and emusifiable concentrates because greater quantities of dusts must be shipped to obtain the same amount of active pesticide as found in sprays.
 In general, dusts are more adversely affected by wind and may drift excessively when applied.
-To be effective, dusts must be applied to wet foliage.
 Dusts can generally be applied more quickly than sprays and are often used against certain diseases where timing has become critical.
 The content of active pesticide in the dust is stated as the percentage, by weight, in the formulation.

-GRANULES (G)-coarse, dry particles intended for use without mixing with water.
-Granular pesticides are especially well suited for applying pesticides for soil pest control by allowing the chemical to leach from the granule into the soil.
-Pesticides formulated as granules cost more than the same chemical formulated as a wettable powder.
+GRANULES (G) - coarse, dry particles intended for use without mixing with water.
+Granular pesticides are especially well suited for applying pesticides for soil pest control.
 The content of active pesticide in a granular formulation is stated as the percentage, by weight, in the formulation.

-WETTABLE POWDERS (WP)-fine, dry powders that are intended to be mixed with water for use as soil and foliage sprays on many crops.
+WETTABLE POWDERS (WP) - fine, dry powders that are intended to be mixed with water for use as soil and foliage sprays on many crops.
 The content of active pesticide in a wettable powder is stated as the percentage, by weight, in the formulation.
-Wettable powders are generally not completely soluble in water and must be kept in the suspension by constant agitation.
-Wettable powders have a tendency to produce more wear on pumps and nozzles than emulsifiable concentrates but are safer to use.
+Wettable powders are generally not soluble in water and must be kept in the suspension by constant agitation.
+Wettable powders have a tendency to produce more wear on pumps and nozzles than emulsifiable concentrates.

-FLOWABLES (F)-concentrates of fine particles of pesticide suspended in a liquid intended to be mixed with water for use in ground or aerial foliage sprays.
-The content of active pesticide in a flowable formulation is stated as the percentage, by weight, in the formulation and also as pounds of active pesticide per gallon of formulation.
+FLOWABLES (F) - concentrates of fine particles of pesticide suspended in a liquid intended to be mixed with water for use in ground or aerial foliage sprays.
+The content of active pesticide in a flowable formulation is stated as the percentage, by weight, in the formulation or as pounds of active pesticide per gallon of formulation.

-Emulsifiable Concentrates (EC) - solution of pesticide in a solvent with an emulsifier added so that that it will suspend in water; used in ground or aerial applications.
-The content of the active pesticide in an emulsifiable concentrate is stated as the percentage, by weight, and also as pounds of active pesticide per gallon of formulation.
+EMULSIFIABLE CONCENTRATES (EC) - solution of pesticide in a solvent with an emulsifier added so that it will suspend in water; used in ground or aerial applications.
+The content of the active pesticide in an emulsifiable concentrate is stated as the percentage, by weight, or as the pounds of active pesticide per gallon of formulation.
 Pesticides formulated as emulsifiable concentrates are often somewhat more phytotoxic than wettable powder formulations of the same pesticide.
 Even though an emulsifiable concentrate is disbursed in water, agitation may be necessary to prevent the pesticide emulsion from separating from the water.
 Such separation is often referred to as partitioning or breaking.
 With some formulations, once breaking occurs it may be difficult to re-emulsify the pesticide.

-AEROSOLS-contain the pesticide dissolved in a liquid and held under pressure in a container.
+AEROSOLS - contain the pesticide dissolved in a liquid and held under pressure in a container.
 When this mixture is released by the pressure valve a fine mist is expelled from the container.
 This mist contains fine droplets which remain suspended in air for a considerable length of time.
 Once the liquid carrier evaporates, minute pesticide deposits remain.
 Aerosols are most appropriate for use within buildings although there are types available for limited outdoor treatment.
 Insecticidal fogs generated by heating a mixture of an insecticide in a solvent such as kerosene are similar in principle to aerosols.
 They are employed outdoors for controlling certain flying insects such as mosquitoes and flies.
 Aerosols are seldom used commercially for foliar application because of drift problems.